justapotato213/Jump-of-Fate/README.md

   - This is simply stored as a JSON format.
 - There are two scenes, MainMenu and SampleScene, where the MainMenu is the beginning menu, and SampleScene is the main game itself.
 ### Level Generator
-- imageGenerator.py is the Python file used to generate the levels
+- [imageGenerator.py](LevelGenerator/imageGenerator.py) is the Python file used to generate the levels
-  - Note: In order to run this file, you will need to have the PILLOW library installed in Python.
-Installation instructions can be found here: https://pillow.readthedocs.io/en/stable/installation.html
+  - Note: In order to run this file, you will need to have the [PILLOW](https://pillow.readthedocs.io/en/stable/installation.html) library installed in Python.
   - It works by randomly combining the slices (images) horizontally and adds the start and the end to each level.
+  - Once these images are saved in [Levels](LevelGenerator/Level), you can transfer them into [Assets/Resources/Level](Assets/Resources/Level) and they will be playable.